5 Ways to Break Out of Your Comfort Zone

 4. Practice gratitude.
-Noting what you’re thankful for, such as having the courage or opportunity to grow in important areas in your life, can be key when it comes to squelching scary feelings about the unknown.
-“In a recent TED Talk, psychologist Susan Davis noted that ‘Discomfort is the price of admission for a meaningful life’,” Appio points out.
-“If your uncertainty is linked to doing something you care about, like building relationships, trying new things, or advancing your career, channel her wisdom to tap into your gratitude.”
+Noting what you're thankful for, such as having the courage or opportunity to grow in important areas in your life, can be key when it comes to squelching scary feelings about the unknown.
+“In this TED Talk, psychologist Susan Davis noted that 'Discomfort is the price of admission for a meaningful life'," Appio points out.
+“If your uncertainty is linked to doing something you care about, like building relationships, trying new things, or advancing your career, channel her wisdom to tap into your gratitude."

 5. Engage in Opposite Action.
 According to Appio, doing something you're afraid of can help reduce the intensity of your fear — and replace it with a positive outcome.
 “Opposite Action is a DBT (Dialectical Behavior Therapy) emotion regulation skill that can be used to create new feelings when your current emotion doesn't feel particularly helpful," Appio explains.
 “Fear is one of the primary emotions underlying uncertainty, and our inclination is to avoid what we are afraid of (for good reason).
 But, if you determine that avoidance is not a helpful tactic, you can decide to do the thing that scares you instead."
 For example, if you're afraid to open up to your boss about what's making you feel uncertain and your instinct is to turn away from the problem, you should aim to do the opposite and get a meeting on their calendar to talk about it instead.
 Use this strategy each time you're uncomfortable and you'll successfully push yourself out of your comfort zone.